REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 3. Either Party must notify the Title IX Coordinator within five (5) days of delivery of the notice if they believe the Hearing Officer assigned to the case has a conflict of interest or bias such that the Hearing Officer could not provide for a fair hearing.
 The Title IX Coordinator shall have the discretion to remove or re-appoint a Hearing Officer if deemed necessary to address a reported conflict of interest or bias.

-4. A Respondent, Complaint, Advisor, or Support Person should not engage in ex parte communications with the Hearing Officer.
+4. A Respondent, Complainant, Advisor, or Support Person should not engage in ex parte communications with the Hearing Officer.

 5. Prior to the hearing, the Hearing Officer may ask the Parties whether they are able to stipulate or agree to any undisputed facts that would be entered into the record and intended to expedite the hearing.